cy6erskunk/q-n-a/docs/Organisational-rules.md

 ## o.89

 One qualifying round of pools, a direct elimination table to qualify for a final by direct elimination.
-October 2024

-28

-FIE

 This formula is used for the individual competitions of the Junior and Cadet World Championships and the Junior World Cup competitions and Zonal Championships.
 The seeding rules for the Zonal Cadet Championships are established by the Zonal Confederations.